apophis133/apophis-YARA-Rules/README.md

 # Detection and Hunting Signatures
 A set of my detection rules to improve detection and hunting visibility and context.
-Where applicable, Yara has its description.
+Where applicable, Yara has its description with the name and the variant of the malware family.

 # Scripts
 Currently, all scripts available are config extractors for the samples, which I worked on to get these Yara rules.